Skip to main content

 • target: Phone number in format +14155551234

 • Any other columns can be referenced in the agent prompt or message.
 For example, if the CSV has a column “first-name”, the agent message can be configured to say something like “Hello vars.first-name” when that phone number is called.
+These additional columns are also accessible by the prompt.
+Reference Variables for more details.

 • Active: When batch upload is successful and campaign is running (e.g., Auto-run is enabled)